-The University now provides Preston City Council with lists of all full- time students, so students do not normally need to provide landlords with exemption certificates.
+The University now provides Preston City Council with lists of all full time students, so students do not normally need to provide landlords with exemption certificates.
 The Council will cross check the details with information they have requested from the landlord.
+Copies of receipts for summer retainers paid must also be supplied to gain exemption for the summer period.